 - The practice above mentioned is termed as Farmers Education in our institute.
 In these practices seven departments along with students of institute is working intensively in different topics revealed as below. - 1.
 Physics-Solar energy and electricity consumption awareness - 2.
 Chemistry-Soil and water analysis - 3.
 Zoology-Pest control management and practices - 4.
 Botany-Cropping pattern - 5.
 Commerce-Farmer Accounting - 6.
 Economics- Financial Literacy about Central Budget - 7.
 Geography-Weather prediction and water management - For this practice, individual department wise co-coordinator is assigned at the Beginning of each academic year.
 These coordinators decide the scope and methodology regarding the practice.
 These coordinators later choose the interested students and make their list.
-Moreover, a student advisor is designated who coordinates the program and counsel the other student also,

-- From 2018-till date, institute organizes annual farmers meet for rural area farmers and villagers too.
-Right after that the institute organizes some informative lectures for the farmers. - During the interactive session, farmer discusses their problems with staff members. - Meanwhile student of the institute interacts with the farmers and does the survey regarding the format given to the student which takes some information from them. - After the survey of this information, student as well as staff of respective departments does the analysis of the filled information.
+Moreover, a student advisor is designated who coordinates the program and counsel the other student also. - Meanwhile student of the institute interacts with the farmers and does the survey regarding the format given to the student which takes some information from them. - After the survey of this information, student as well as staff of respective departments does the analysis of the filled information.
 Later the staff along with some team of the student visited the needy villages regarding some informative and experiential training to the farmers.
 Area for the projects was chosen on the basis of priority needs. - With this practice staffs first have to give training to the students regarding the concept of the practice to be run.
 Then after the students will learn the basic knowledge of what actual practice is to be done.